archiebenn/fastaCG/README.md

 # FastaCG CLI Calculator

-CG content of FASTA sequence to be calculated from the command line using URL to the .fa.gz file.
+CG content of FASTA sequence(s) to be calculated from the command line using URL to the .fa.gz file.

 ## Requirements
 - Python 3.x